Ras Al-Khair: Industry

 The official ground breaking for the aluminium project by the Saudi Arabian Mining Company (MA'ADEN) and Alcoa was on 19 June 2010.
 The project was scheduled to be completed by 2014.
 Among other projects a residential village for the MAADEN employees was built with 500 housing units.

 The King Salman Global Maritime Industries Complex is under construction in Ras Al-Khair, and will be the largest shipyard in the world when it is completed.

 Transportation

 Airport

-The town is served by King Fahd International Airport, the terminal is at a driving distance of 180 km to the south.
+The town is served by King Fahd International Airport, the terminal is at a driving distance of 180 km (112 mi) to the south.

 Rail

 Ras Az-Zour will be linked by the Saudi Railways Organization to the bauxite mines at Zabirah with a new railway line branch of the North-South Project.
 Later the line will be extended to meet the line from Riyadh via Buraidah to Haditha at the so-called Zubairah Junction.
 As part of the Saudi Landbridge Project another line will connect the new port to Jubail and to Dammam.
 Thus Ras Al-Zour will be connected to the bauxite mine near Zabirah, the phosphate deposits near Jalamid and the agricultural center at Al-Basyata as well as to the oil processing facilities via the Jubail line.